-- (i) urge the Federal Government to commence the concession of the rail services to competent private investors; - (ii) mandate the Committee on Land Transportation to liaise with the Federal Ministry of Transport to explore a framework for concessioning the rail services in Nigeria and report back within two (2) weeks for further legislative action.
+- (i) urge the Federal Government to commence the concession of the rail services to competent private investors; - (ii) mandate the Committee on Land Transport to liaise with the Federal Ministry of Transport to explore a framework for concessioning the rail services in Nigeria and report within two (2) weeks (Hon.
+Sada Soli Jibia/Kaita Federal Constituency).